-During the quarter, field exploration commenced with the strategy to first visit sites where bulk samples may later be collected to identify clay fraction that can be sieved, at the same time locate roadside traverses for later verge deeper (up to 50m) Aircore drilling.
-In addition to the near surface evaluation of the REE ionic clay potential, a further evaluation of the deeper bedrock potential for gold and base metal mineralisation sites will be carried out based on a lithostructural interpretation of available geophysical data sets.
+During the quarter, an exploration strategy has been developed whereby selected sites would be visited (Figure 14) and where available, bulk samples would be collected to identify clay fraction that can be sieved.
+In addition, during the roadside traverses, sites would be selected for later verge Aircore drill traverses.
+In addition to the near surface evaluation of the REE ionic clay potential, a further evaluation of the deeper bedrock potential for gold and base metal mineralisation sites will be carried out based on a lithostructural interpretation of available geophysical data sets (Figures 14 and 15).